financeit/purgatory/README.markdown

 ## How to Use

-First run the generator the create the required migrations:
+First run the generator the create the required migration and initializer file:

     $ rails generate purgatory

 Then migrate the database:

     $ rake db:migrate

+By default the class of a purgatory's requester and approver is assumed to be 'User'.
+You can configure this in the config/initializers/purgatory file.

 To enable Purgatory functionality in a class, add the following line to the class: